South Attleboro, Massachusetts

 Route 1 hosts many businesses and fast food restaurants.
-Depending on the boundaries, South Attleboro is home to approximately 7-10 thousand people.
+Depending on the boundaries, South Attleboro is home to approximately 7–10 thousand people.

 History

-Before the end of the industrial boom, most residents worked in the mills of Pawtucket and Central Falls, RI.
-In addition, the H&B factory on the state line employed over 1 thousand workers before shutting down in 1957.
+Before the end of the industrial boom, most residents worked in the mills of Pawtucket and Central Falls, Rhode Island.
+In addition, the H&B factory on the state line employed over one thousand workers before shutting down in 1957.
 The factory was demolished in early 2016.

+In 1922, its textile mills were temporarily shut down by the New England Textile Strike over an attempted wage cut.

 For several decades starting in the 1920s, South Attleboro was known for Wightman's Diner on Boston Post Road (aka Washington Street, or U.S. Route 1).
 The diner started out as a lunch wagon in 1923, and expanded by connecting multiple lunch cars by the Worcester Lunch Car Company and Jerry O'Mahony Diner Company.
-By the 1930s it advertised itself locally as the "largest diner in the world."
+By the 1930s, it advertised itself locally as the "largest diner in the world."
 In addition, its Old Mexico Room offered fine foods and liquors, a dance floor surface, and floor show.
 The diner closed in 1946.
 By the 1960s, the location was occupied by Almac's market and later Yankee Spirits.